michaelrsweet/mxml/doc/body.md

 ## Legal Stuff

-The Mini-XML library is copyright © 2003-2017 by Michael R Sweet and is provided under version 2 of the GNU Library General Public License (LGPL2) with the following exceptions:
+The Mini-XML library is copyright © 2003-2019 by Michael R Sweet and is provided under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2-only software.
+See the files "LICENSE" and "NOTICE" for more information.

-1. Static linking of applications to the Mini-XML library does not constitute a derivative work and does not require the author to provide source code for the application, use the shared Mini-XML libraries, or link their applications against a user-supplied version of Mini-XML.

-   If you link the application to a modified version of Mini-XML, then the changes to Mini-XML must be provided under the terms of the LGPL2 in sections 1, 2, and 4.

-2. You do not have to provide a copy of the Mini-XML license with programs that are linked to the Mini-XML library, nor do you have to identify the Mini-XML license in your program or documentation as required by section 6 of the LGPL2.

-A copy of the complete license is available in the file `COPYING` provided with the source code.

 # Using Mini-XML